 You actually can use WD-40 to clean your shower doors, believe it or not!
 It’s mainly helpful because it can displace water, helping to break down hard water stains.

 To start, spray the WD-40 on your shower door and leave it to sit for 15 minutes.
 Then, use a dry microfiber cloth to wipe the door off.
+Visit this website to learn the differences between caulking and sealant.

 How Do You Get Hard Water Stains Off Glass Without Vinegar?